 There are numerous cities around the fringes of the country, but if you are seeking a top location to play poker, Melbourne is a great destination.
 Other locations with casinos include Darwin, Queensland, Brisbane, Sydney, and Adelaide.
 Live poker is not restricted, and is open to natives as well as tourists.

 Because of the intrinsic popularity of gaming in the country, legislation has been very watchful of problems caused by gambling.
 As such, regulations have been established to control the gambling situation.
 Although, these laws have never been directed at the players and how they spend their money, the Australian government has stipulated rules on the operators as to how they promote their games.

 Online gambling is a different matter altogether.
 Essentially, online gambling operators are banned from offering their services to Australian nationals.
 The Interactive Gambling Act of 2001 (IGA) states that it is an offense for operators to advertise or offer real money gambling services to Australians.
 But the act only specifies online operators based in Australia.
-Because of it, most Australians have enjoyed playing online games, including online poker, from offshore companies.
+Because of it, most Australians have enjoyed playing online casinos and online poker, from offshore companies.
 Although this is still considered illegal, enforcement has not been strict.

 This was true until the beginning of 2016, where the IGA was reviewed and recommendations for tighter controls on illegal offshore wagering would be implemented.